jeromecoupe/iad_eleventy_introduction/eleventy_introduction_en.md

 ## Level 2 title

+Lorem ipsum dolor sit amet, consectetur adipisicing elit.
+Recusandae voluptatibus reiciendis dignissimos accusantium illo, voluptates consequuntur fugit amet quo sed nisi facere animi incidunt assumenda exercitationem, nam omnis perspiciatis praesentium.
+```

 Let's say you also need to model a data structure for a team.
 Each team member could be represented by a file like this one:
-```

 `file: ./src/projects/jerome-coupe.md`